skjoldan000/mouseless_trainer/README.md

 # Mouse Clicker Trainer

-A Python-based mouse clicker trainer application designed to help users improve their mouse accuracy and reaction speed.
+A Python-based mouse clicker trainer application designed to help users improve their mouse accuracy and reaction speed, particularly designed for training of Mouseless and similar keyboard-mouse implementations.

 ## Features